josiahmaharaj/youth_ttpcg/_posts/2016-01-05-What's_the_Point #2.markdown

 >
 -------------------------------------------------

-We need to stand out for CHRIST..let the world see The Christ in us.
+We need to stand out for CHRIST, let the world see The Christ in us.<br>
-What do you think ?
+What do you think ? <br>
 Are you up for the challenge?